 If a student becomes ill while the Health Center is closed and requires medical treatment, the student should go to one of the local Urgent Care facilities in Meadville.
 For emergencies, the student should call 911 or go directly to Meadville Medical Center Emergency Department, which is less than a mile from campus.
 Transportation, when available, is arranged through the Public Safety Office by calling (814) 332-3357.
 For more information on after-hours care, please visit our webpage here.

-When is the Health Center open?
 What should a student do if illness occurs when the Health Center is closed?

 Winslow Health Center does not provide any physical examinations required for study or travel outside the United States.
 These types of physicals must be completed by one’s primary care provider, as they are most familiar with your health history and capacity to undergo the physical and mental stress that may be associated with this travel.
 In addition, we do not have the travel medicine that is often required for travel outside the US, such as injections like Hepatitis A and other blood work that is recommended by the Centers for Disease Control.
 Students wishing to travel outside the US through Allegheny should make their plans well in advance – three to six months – and work closely with the International Education Office and their primary care provider.